Use slides

 $ git checkout master

-to bring commits into master
+git merge to bring commits into master.

 $ git merge title-caps